EnzoThome-et/EnzoThome-et/README.md

 - 🌱  I’m currently learning about GraphQL
 - ⚡  Fun fact: I love to read books and listen classical music
-- :book:  I'll study soon about Python and Cloud Computing
+- :book:  I'll study soon about MongoDB, Python and Cloud Computing

 ### Languages and Tools: